 Remember, B2C marketing isn’t as easy as it sounds.
 First, you have to understand who you’re talking to.
 Second, you have to be familiar with the ways available to you.
 Thus, all thanks to digital transformation as there are several ways through which you can do that.

-The evolving online media and technologies have laid the foundation for a bunch of new ways to involve customers — options that allow for greater personalization, interactivity, automation, and measurability.
+The evolving online marketing and technologies have laid the foundation for a bunch of new ways to involve customers — options that allow for greater personalization, interactivity, automation, and measurability.
 Therefore, considering social media marketing, viral marketing, email marketing, and video marketing is a great idea.

 So, if you want to succeed with B2C marketing, then read this comprehensive guide and learn what B2C marketing is, why it is important, what the challenges are and how you can do marketing effectively.